 Skee Ball

-Here are amusement arcades and other entertainment venues across the UK where you can play Skee Ball.
-This classic fairground-style game challenges players to roll balls and score points.
-It can be played solo or against friends, and some machines even pay out ticket wins for high scores!
+Amusement arcades and entertainment venues across the UK where visitors can play Skee Ball.
+This classic alley-roller game challenges players to roll balls into target rings to score points.
+Play solo or against friends, with many machines awarding tickets for high scores.
+Discover UK venues where this fairground game can be played.

 Skee-Ball is a classic fairground game that can be found in amusement arcades and entertainment venues across the world.
 Skee-Ball was originally created in the US, the aim of the game is to roll balls up a ramp and land them in different point-scoring baskets.
 Baskets often have different coloured ‘rings’ to identify the difficulty and corresponding points value.
 The goal is to score as many points as possible by getting the balls into the highest-value targets.
 Smash high scores to gain big ticket prizes.